 The genus has hundreds of species!
 They can be perennials, biennials, or annuals!
 Whether short groundcovers or tall prairie plants, most are covered in light blue, lavender, or purple bell-shaped flowers, although white varieties are also available.

-Due to their wide range of variety, they are versatile, adding fairy-like beauty to woodland edges, paths, bed borders, fencing (taller varieties), rock gardens, and as the spiller in hanging baskets.
+Due to their wide range of varieties, they are versatile, adding fairy-like beauty to woodland edges, paths, bed borders, fencing (taller varieties), rock gardens, and as the spiller in hanging baskets.

-Bellflowers can be planted outdoors once the spring frosts have passed, and perennial varieties can also be planted 4-6 weeks before the frosts in fall to allow time for new roots to establish before the plant goes dormant.
+Bellflowers can be planted outdoors once the spring frosts have passed.
+Perennial varieties can also be planted 4-6 weeks before the fall frosts to allow time for new roots to establish before the plant goes dormant.
 Harden off potted plants for a week prior to transplanting.

 Where to Plant Bellflowers